Last Updated on 3 months

 Cooper Discoverer A/TW:

-This all-terrain type is also designed to be suitable for year-round driving so that you can take it through light snow and ice and on hot paved roads in the summer.
-Its tread pattern helps to expel dirt, rocks, and water.
-The large tread blocks give more robust traction in loose terrain.
+This all-terrain type is also designed for year-round driving, so you can take it through light snow and ice and on hot paved roads in the summer.
+Its tread pattern helps to expel dirt, rocks, and water, and the large tread blocks give more robust traction in loose terrain.

 Pricing for this model starts at $77.99/tire.